leofig-rj/leofig-hass-addons/lora2mqtt/DOCS.md

 # LoRa2MQTT Add-on

-Integrating your LoRa devices with Home Assistant over MQTT
+Integrating your LoRa devices with Home Assistant over MQTT.

+Useful for making your own local LoRa infrastructure, without the need for complex structures like LoRaWan.

 ![Project Stage][project-stage-shield]![Maintenance][maintenance-shield]